-Lawsuit charges weigh on Bayer profits againFebruary 28th, 2013 in Other /
+Lawsuit charges weigh on Bayer profits againFebruary 28, 2013 in Medicine & Health / Other

 (AP)—Charges for lawsuits over its birth control pills weighed on Bayer AG's earnings once again during the fourth quarter of 2012.